USDA-FSA/fsa-design-system/components/modal/index.md

 ### Use When

 * You need to isolate a feature or action to gain sole focus of that feature or action.
-* You would like to display a way to confirm an action by a User.
 * A system timeout message is required for an applications.

 ### Don't Use

-* When the content within the Modal requires the screen to scroll.
 * When the content or message requires interaction with other parts of the application or screen.
+* When requiring a user to confirm an action, use [Growl Notification's "Modal-based" variation]({{ site.baseurl }}components/growl/).
+* Communicating brief responses or status changes, use a [Growl Notification]({{ site.baseurl }}components/growl/)
+* When its content content or features can be part of the page without complicating the page's intent.

 ## Accessibility

 * [Accessibility Timeouts Guide]({{ site.baseurl }}guides/accessibility/timeouts) for system timeout guidance.
+* Note `aria` and `role` attributes in use by component variations and examples.
+* Managing focus:
+  * Trap focus inside to the Modal using JavaScript when displayed.
+  * Dismissing Modal returns focus to originating element, e.g. the button or link that initially spawned the Modal's display.
+  * Refer to this page's [JavaScript Guidance](#javascript-guidance) for details.

 ## General Guidance